wonko433/blackcoin-more/doc/build-unix.md

     sudo apt-get install libqt5gui5 libqt5core5a libqt5dbus5 libqt5svg5-dev libqt5charts5-dev qttools5-dev qttools5-dev-tools libprotobuf-dev protobuf-compiler libqrencode-dev

-Once these are installed, they will be found by configure and a pivx-qt executable will be built by default.
+Once these are installed, they will be found by configure and a bitcloud-qt executable will be built by default.